appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Specification.md

 This document is intended for system and application administrators, security specialists, auditors, help desk, platform deployment, and/or DevOps personnel who plan to develop, deploy, assess, or secure solutions in the cloud.

+Organizations that choose to adopt the requirements in this profile should consider their cloud architecture (i.e., set of root tenants/accounts) and the flows of non-public data (see prior section) to define the set of cloud resources that are in scope for assessment.

 # Acknowledgements